DLR-RM/stable-baselines3/CONTRIBUTING.md

 ## Contributing to Stable-Baselines3

+**Important: When submitting issues or pull requests, the use of LLM or code assistants (e.g., Claude or Copilot) must be publicly disclosed.**

 If you are interested in contributing to Stable-Baselines, your contributions will fall into two categories:
 1. You want to propose a new Feature and implement it